Nitrokey/nitrokey-documentation/source/components/software/nk-app2/pin.rst

 PIN Managment
 =============

-To enhance security, PINs can be created to restrict access to FIDO2 features and Password Safe.
+To enhance security, PINs can be created to restrict access to FIDO2 features and passwords.
 Click the “settings” tab to create, edit, or reset your PINs.

 Prerequisite